romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

 );
 ```

-Define a base `Model` class which will be used later to extend models from:
+Define a base `Model` class which will be used later to extend models from.

+By default, timestamps are returned as strings, the same as when loading timestamps from databases directly.

+For this API let's agree to return timestamps as epoch numbers (it's efficient and simple to use),
+but if you prefer to deal with `Date` objects write `columnTypes.timestamp().asDate()` instead.

 ```ts
 // src/lib/model.ts